The Service Recovery Paradox

 3. History of Service

 The Service Recovery Paradox is less likely to occur the longer the customer has been doing business with your company.
-While first-time occurrences early in the customer relationship may experience the paradox more strongly, my case proves this isn't a hard and fast rule.
+While first-time occurrences early in the customer relationship may experience the paradox more strongly, our case proves this isn't a hard and fast rule.

 4. Speed of Response

 Quick acknowledgment and action increase the chances of the paradox occurring.
-In my case, being quickly escalated to the loyalty department was a turning point.
+In our case, being quickly escalated to the loyalty department was a turning point.
 If this hadn't happened, the situation would have resulted in lost business.

 5. Quality of Recovery